-Born November 17, 1942, in Flushing, New York, Martin Scorsese is known for his gritty, meticulous filmmaking style and is widely considered one of the most important directors of all time.
+Martin Scorsese is known for his gritty, meticulous filmmaking style and is widely considered one of the most important directors of all time.
 Scorsese's passion for films started at a young age, as he was an 8-year-old, pint-sized filmmaker.
 In 1968, he completed his first feature-length film, Who's That Knocking at My Door?, but it wasn't until he released Taxi Driver nearly 10 years later that he skyrocketed to fame for his raw formula of storytelling.
-He proved that the film wasn't a fluke with a lengthy string of successes that included Raging Bull, Goodfellas, The Departed and Hugo.
+He proved that the film wasn't a fluke with a lengthy string of successes that included Raging Bull, Goodfellas, The Departed, Hugo and The Irishman.

-Acclaimed director and producer Martin Charles Scorsese was born on November 17, 1942, in Flushing, New York.
-Raised by Italian-American parents in the Little Italy district of Manhattan, Scorsese later remembered his neighborhood as being "like a village in Sicily."
+Martin Charles Scorsese was born on November 17, 1942, in Flushing, New York.
+Raised by Italian American parents in the Little Italy district of Manhattan, Scorsese later remembered his neighborhood as being "like a village in Sicily."
 Scorsese's parents, Charles and Catherine, both worked part-time as actors, helping set the stage for their son's love of cinema.